AvaPL/avapl.github.io/_posts/2025-03-31-why-you-dont-need-refined-types-in-production.md

 ### Improved readability and less boilerplate

 This one’s a bit subjective, but here’s the biggest advantage from my point of view: with refined types, the validation lives right next to the type definition.
-You don’t have to hunt through the codebase to figure out what’s being checked — it’s all there in front of you.
-Sure, if you inline a monster regex, things can get a little messy.
-But when used with care, refined types can sometimes make your code easier to understand.
+We don’t have to hunt through the codebase to figure out what’s being checked — it’s all there in front of us.
+Sure, if we inline a monster regex, things can get a little messy.
+But when used with care, refined types can sometimes make our code easier to understand.

 ### Runtime validation utils